filipamarta/express-validator-with-post-put-get/README.md

-# Express 7 Quest - POST&PUT
+# Express JS

+Small project with Express JS and Validator with GET / PUT / POST http requests.
 This application provides a simple API for user management.